Affiliate Disclosure: As an Amazon Associate, we may earn commissions on qualifying purchases from Amazon.com.

 My wine enthusiast friends all say that red wine is particularly sensitive to light and vibration.
 What’s this all about?

-Ideally, you should store your red wine in a dark place away from vibrations that might be caused by a stereo system or the compressor motor in your fridge.
+Ideally, you should store your red wine in a dark place away from vibrations that might be caused by a stereo system or the compressor motor in your kitchen fridge.

 Any light source that emits UV rays – sunlight, florescent lighting, and the light in your refrigerator – are bad for your collection and can cause your wine to age prematurely.